Moving to Tokyo

 This Tokyo relocation guide has been designed with the explicit intention to provide expats and travellers with all they need to know about moving to Tokyo.

-The first exciting chapter covers Accommodation.
+The first exciting chapter covers Accommodation in Tokyo.

 Within this chapter, we will be covering the glorious rental market of Tokyo as well as other pieces of practical knowledge that will come in handy.